-The objective of AutoDesk AutoCAD LT training course is to enable attendees to create a basic 2D drawing in the AutoCAD software.
-This training is divided into two parts that can be taken independently.
+The AutoDesk AutoCAD LT training course provides skills to create a basic 2D drawing in the AutoCAD software.
+This training is divided into 3 parts that can be taken independently.

 Part 2 (two days) continues with more sophisticated techniques that extend your mastery of the program.
 For example, here you go beyond the basic skill of inserting a block to learning how to create blocks, and beyond the basic skill of using a template to understand the process of setting up a template.

 Part 3 (three days) introduces advanced techniques and teaches you to be proficient in your use of the AutoCAD software.
 This is done by teaching you how to recognize the best tool for the task, the best way to use that tool, and how to create new tools to accomplish tasks more efficiently.

 By attending AutoDesk AutoCAD LT workshop, delegates will learn: